simonthorell/rpi-smart-home/homebridge/README.md

 #### Get the host IP address

-SSH into the RaspberryPi server and run:
+SSH into the RaspberryPi server and run below
+Take note of the first IP-address in the list.

 ```sh
 hostname -I
 ```

+_It should look something like 192.168.XX.XXX_

+_If you are connect via both Ethernet and WiFi, make sure you are using the correct IP address as they will be different._

 #### Open Web Interface